Faris-07/LowKey/README.md

 - As a User, I can easily enter my payment details so that I can checkout quickly with no problems.
 - As a User, I can view confirmation of my purchases so that I know the order was received and can review what I've purchased.
 - As a User I can apply promotional codes so that I can receive a discount on my purchase.

+#### EPIC | Interaction
+- As a User I can add items to my Wishlist so that I can save them for later.
+- As a User I can sign up for a newsletter to receive up to date information regarding items for sale and discounts.
+- As a User, I can connect to the site's social media pages so that I can follow them and keep up to date with their products and promotions.
+- As a User, I can contact the business so that I can find out any information that I require.